| Oracle® Communications Billing and Revenue Management System Administrator's Guide Release 7.5 Part Number E16719-06 |

 partition_exchanged: The value of the exchanged partition.
 This value is used by the upgrade scripts to perform the table partitioning.

 Use the INSERT statement to partition tables and use 0 for the partition_exchanged value.
-For example, to insert MY_CUSTOM_EVENT_TABLE, execute this SQL statement:
+For example, to insert MY_CUSTOM_EVENT_TABLE, run the following SQL statement:

 INSERT INTO TABLES_TOBE_PARTITIONED_T (table_name, partition_exchanged) VALUES ('MY_CUSTOM_EVENT_TABLE',0); COMMIT;